MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

   - MRRA
 ---

-# Integrate Dynamics 365 Remote Assist with Field Service
+# Integrate Dynamics 365 Remote Assist with Dynamics 365 Field Service

 If your organization uses Dynamics 365 Field Service to manage field service work orders, your first-line workers using Remote Assist on HoloLens can see their Field Service bookings and quickly call the remote collaborator listed in the booking's **Support Contact** field.

 By integrating Field Service and Remote Assist, you can:

-- Launch Remote Assist mobile directly from a Field Service Mobile booking via deeplinks
+- Launch Remote Assist mobile directly from a Field Service Mobile booking via deeplinks.
-- See relevant work order information
+- See relevant work order information.
-- Post the Remote Assist call information to the associated work order's timeline
+- Post the Remote Assist call information to the associated work order's timeline.

 In this article, we'll explore how a field technician can use the Remote Assist mobile app to make a call to an expert for help to complete a work order.
 We'll also explore the requirements to set up and use Remote Assist and Field Service together on the HoloLens.